 I got this behavior with both mu2e and uboone VOs, I didn't had a chance to test this with other VOs.

-#2 Updated by Shreyas Bhat 11 months ago
+#2 Updated by Shreyas Bhat about 1 year ago

 Server runs equivalent of the following: